2021 Code Change Training

 - To coordinate and consult with Public Safety Officials, Health Department and State Building Code Officials.

-- To coordinate with Virginia Power and Virginia Natural Gas on all power and gas installations.
+- To coordinate with Dominion Energy and Virginia Natural Gas on all power and gas installations.

 - To enforce the County building regulations and related codes.